Develop a unique sustainability vision and produce the group’s first report

 The challenge was twofold: on the one hand bring together the two sides of the company (Yoox and Net-a-Porter) and on the other side to set the agenda in a sector (luxury e-commerce) where there is no track record in sustainability.

-We collected internal and external inputs to identify YNAP’s social, environmental and economic impacts and priorities, and understand how sustainability can support the business.
+Through a structured engagement process, we collected input from internal and external stakeholders to identify YNAP’s social, environmental and economic impacts and priorities, and understand how sustainability can support the business.

 Interviews and thematic workshops with 40 executives and managers from across the business, covering London, Milan, Bologna and New York, discovering what people think about sustainability priorities.
 We asked a wide range of internal teams to evaluate ESG topics and prioritise them based on impact on future business success and ability to underpin the five-year plan (opportunities, risks, etc.)